docker-hy/docker-hy.github.io/data/part-2/section-1.md

 $ docker container rm 736ab83847bb
 ```

-Let's create a new folder and a docker-compose file `whoami/docker-compose.yml` from the command line options.
+Let's create a new folder and a Docker Compose file `whoami/docker-compose.yml` from the command line options.

 ```yaml
 version: '3.8'